-This section describes the major hardware and software features of the system, provides information about the indicators on the system's front panel, and discusses connecting external devices to the system.
-It also provides information on obtaining technical assistance.
+This section describes the major hardware and software features of your system and provides information about the indicators on the system's front and back panels.
+It also provides information about other documents you may need when setting up your system and how to obtain technical assistance.